Women standing in a traditional native American long house

 • Book club and movie discussions

-Special Projects – We participate in unique opportunities that showcase our creativity and patriotic pride, such as:
+We take part in unique opportunities that showcase our creativity and patriotic pride, such as:

-• Participating in the annual Flag Day Parade
+• Participation in the annual Flag Day Parade